 Unfortunately, much of social media is made up of over-glamorized, over-edited, and over-exaggerated frames of life.
 What seems to be real is often fake.
 If you find yourself scrolling through your feed, harshly comparing ModelMandy’s perfect body to your flabby one, or AllHomesShouldLookLikeThis’s impeccably clean and decorated home to your cluttered and lived-in one, then stop.
 Time to face facts: if you’re following complete strangers whose lives seem too good to be true, they probably are.

 8. Annoying People

 You know the type.
-They share way too much information: what time they got up, when they brushed their teeth, which song they were listening to in the morning, and what they ate for breakfast (complete with photos).
+They share way too much information: what time they got up, which song they were listening to in the morning, and what they ate for breakfast (complete with photos).
 They should be posting in an online diary, not on Facebook.
 Seriously, why do they think broadcasting their daily personal lives on Facebook is important for humankind?
 Newsflash: No. One.
 Cares.
 Save yourself the pain of reading their tiresome posts.
-Then there are those annoying commenters and grammar police who always want to find fault or start arguments.
-Not to mention the people who spam your notifications with game invites, game requests, affiliate links, and what not.
+Not to mention the people who spam your notifications with game invites, game requests, affiliate links, cat memes, and what not.
 So annoying… just unfriend them already!
 Real friends don’t make friends sift through pages of rubbish.